WELM: Jeff Whittaker and Pat Salois

 Whittaker and Salois later hosted the morning show until late 1995, when they were released and the station format was changed to sports.
 Both were in poor health at the time—about which they often joked on the air—and died within a few years.
 At Whittaker's viewing, Salois came in—oxygen tank in tow—and said, "I win," in reference to a bet over who would die first.

 Previous sports programming

 WELM is currently affiliated with CBS Sports Radio.

 Bob Michaels, a well-known sports broadcaster in the market, was a personality on the station from the switch to sports until he started his own sports broadcasting company in 2010.

 WLVY simulcast

 On January 2, 2023, WELM changed their format from sports to a simulcast of top 40/CHR-formatted WLVY 94.3 FM Elmira.
 The programming moved to WELM full time and the simulcast ended shortly afterward, following the consummation of the sale of WLVY to Family Life Ministries and its switch to a Christian radio format as WCIH.

+The station, 1410 WELM now simulcasts WATS 960 AM Sayre, Pennsylvania.